Elao/github-agile-dashboard/README.md

 ## Configuration

-### GitHub Access Token

-[Generate](https://github.com/settings/tokens) a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with the following access rights: `repo` and `user`.
-Edit your bash file with `sudo vim ~/.bashrc` and export the generated token as below:

-    export GITHUB_PERSONAL_TOKEN=MyGitHubPersonalAccessToken

-### GitHub username
+### GitHub authentication

+As [recommended by GitHub](https://github.com/blog/180-local-github-config), Gad rely on `github.user` and `github.token` variables in your git config to authenticate you on GitHub API.
+Follow this three steps and you're good to go:

-If not already done, set up your GitHub username in your git config:
+1. Set up your GitHub username in your git config:

     git config --global github.user "Tom32i"

+2. [Generate](https://github.com/settings/tokens) a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with the __following access rights__: `repo` and `user`.

+3. Set up your GitHub token in your git config:

+    git config --global github.token MyGitHubPersonalAccessToken

 ## Usage